Identifiable learning of dissipative dynamics: Results

 \subsection{Linear Case}

 We begin by validating the effectiveness of {\ourmethodname} in a simple, analytically tractable linear diffusion process.
 Consider the 2D linear SDE~\cite{LelievreNierPavliotis2013}:

 where the (constant) matrices \(M\) and \(S\) are symmetric positive-definite and \(W\) is antisymmetric with \(W = \lambda W_0\), where $W_0$ is the standard antisymmetric matrix in $2$ dimensions.
 Linearity yields the closed-form stationary density \(\rho = \mathcal{N}(0, S^{-1})\).
+This SDE coincides exactly with {\ourmethodname} in the linear regime, with the irreversible component \(-W\, S\, \Z\).
 From~\eqref{eq:ep} we compute the global EPR~\cite{da2023entropy}:

-This SDE coincides exactly with {\ourmethodname} in the linear regime, with the irreversible component \(-W\, S\, \mathbf{Z}\).
 While {\ourmethodname} employs non-linear networks and is a non-linear model, the analytical tractability of this linear system provides exact expressions for the stationary density, the irreversible component, and the EPR, offering a rigorous ground truth for quantitative benchmarking.

 We generate trajectory data by simulating this linear SDE and use these data to train {\ourmethodname}.
 The results presented in Fig.~\ref{fig:linear} provide a direct validation of our approach.
 This confirms that our method faithfully reconstructs both the stationary density and the irreversible component of the dynamics.
 In addition, the global EPR across a range of values of $\lambda$, the parameter that controls the amount of irreversibility, shows excellent agreement with theoretical predictions.
 Computing irreversibility from discrete trajectory observations presents significant challenges due to the difficulty in estimating path measures.
-One common approach involves discretizing the state space (\hyperref[sec:appendix]{the Appendix}).
+One common approach involves discretizing the path space (Methods~\ref{app: properties of Global EPR}).
 However, combined errors arising from both temporal and spatial discretization impair the reliability of the resulting statistical estimates, and the computational cost increases exponentially with the system dimension.
-As shown in Fig.~\ref{fig:linear} (c), the direct computation of the EPR (Est.$1$) captures only the qualitative trends of the exact EPR without matching its quantitative values.
+As shown in Fig.~\ref{fig:linear} (c), the computation of the EPR via definition (Est.$1$) captures only the qualitative trends of the exact EPR without matching its quantitative values.